RamandeepVandal/mern-dramalist-app/readme.md

 ### To get started, clone this repository to your local machine.
 You will need to have Node.js and MongoDB installed on your machine.
 Follow these steps to run the project:

     Open a terminal window and navigate to the root directory of the project.
-    Run npm install to install the dependencies for both the front-end and back-end.
-    Navigate to the client directory and run npm install to install the front-end dependencies.
+    Navigate to the client and server directory and run npm install to install the front-end and back-end dependencies.
-    Navigate back to the root directory and run npm run dev to start the development server for both the front-end and back-end.
+    Navigate back to the client directory and run npm run dev to start the development server for the front-end.
+    Open a second terminal and navigate to the server directory and run npm start to start the development server for the back-end.
+    You will need to connect the application to your own database in the config folder (server -> config -> db.js).
+    Once in the "db.js" file, replace "process.env.DRAMA_MONGODB" with the link to your MongoDB database.
-    Open your browser and navigate to http://localhost:3000.
+    Open your browser and navigate to the link provided in the client terminal.
 The Drama List app will be displayed.

 ## Usage